sumezawa/cool_vim_commands/mit_ms/README.md

     GC]<Esc>

 You can replace all instances of something with :%s.<br/>
-The following replaces all persons with curly braces.
+The following replaces all persons with curly braces, and a comma at the end of each entry.
+The comma for the last entry has to be removed manually.

     :%s/<person>/{/g
-    :%s/<\/person>/}/g
+    :%s/<\/person>/},/g

 You can also use macros.
 Macros record all of your inputs and commands, which is stored in a register, e.g. 'r'.